Lexer747/Haskell-Fractals/README.md

 This function essentially has 3 parameters and returns a `[[a]]`, which is a list of list of a.
-The first parameter is the base shape of the recursive shape.
-The second parameter is where the complexitity is.
-And the 3rd parameter is the number of iterations to perform.
+The first parameter is the base shape of the recursive shape `[a]` or as we know it as `Figure`.
+The second parameter is where the complexitity is `(a -> a)`.
+And the 3rd parameter is the number of iterations to perform `Int`.

 lets focus on the second parameter `(a -> a)` which seems redundant.
 Take any type and return any type.
-But what this is actually doing is allowing me to pass a function to recursiveFigure_adv which can perform the transformations and rebuild the figure all in one parameter.
+But what this is actually doing; Is allowing me to pass a function to recursiveFigure_adv which can perform the transformations and rebuild the figure all in one parameter.
 Hence explaining what `treeFunc` is doing.
+It performs a transformation on every polygon in base, then appends this to another set of transformations.
+Which is also on every polygon in base.